 Ugh!!!
 Isn’t that maddening?

-Toxins in the Home – Where They Hide
+Toxic Chemicals in the Home – Where They Hide

 So it looks like we’re gonna have to play a game of toxic hide-and-seek.
-I’ve put together a list of 10 of the most common sources of toxins in the home, as well as some easy actions you can take and helpful resources for more information.
+I’ve put together a list of 10 of the most common sources of toxic chemicals in the home, as well as some easy actions you can take and helpful resources for more information.
 Be sure to get my free checklist too:

 I may receive commissions from purchases made through links in this article.
 Full Disclosure